ACCORD-NWP/tactus/README.md

 ### Regular Installation

+#### Cloning
+You may need to clone the repository first before following the steps below:

+git clone git@github.com:DEODE-NWP/Deode-Prototype.git

 #### Regular Installation from PyPi
 :point_right: Easiest method if you just want to use the code and don't want to look at the source code at all.